bEnnAbEEL/DevCause-Contributions-1/GitHub/01 - Github + WPEngine Deployment Issues.md

 ## NPM Gulp

 * [ ] Issue when you open merge conflicts directly from GitHub desktop, the NPM commands execute on the base WP directory not in the WP Theme directory.

+## GitHub Merging & Pull Request

+* [ ]  When you fetch the upstream to your current fork, the master will get updated with upstream/master but what about the origin/development that is still behind in the current fork.